-In 1914 Sir Ernest Shackleton, an established Polar explorer of the heroic age, set out on another Antarctic expedition - this time to cross the Antarctic continent.
+In 1914 Sir Ernest Shackleton, an established Polar explorer, set out to cross the Antarctic continent.
 He failed.
-However, he achieved one of the greatest feats of turn of the century polar exploration; he returned with his 28 man team - alive.
+However, he achieved one of the greatest feats of the turn of the century polar exploration; he returned with his 28 man team - alive.
 The story of the 1914-17 Endurance expedition is one of courage and leadership in the face of true adversity.
 Stoicism and belief during complete uncertainty; by endurance they conquered.
-Below is a timeline of events as they unfolded:
+Here is a timeline of events as they unfolded: